lgtm-migrator/byteshiva_temp/selenium-nodejs/autosubmitwebsite/README.md

 selenium-standalone install

-- This example is would be useful for anyone trying to update certain sites data automatically,
+- This example would be useful for anyone trying to update certain sites data automatically.

-- I just wanted to test some jobs sites regarding some trivial updates.
+- This script could be used to update trivial data to job sites.